Higher Education Academic Credit Transfer Procedure

 8. Eligibility for credit towards a course on the basis of an articulation agreement does not guarantee entry into the course.

-9. Students entering a Federation University course on the basis of an articulation agreement may be required to complete prerequisite unit/subjects where their enrolment in the previous course has not included content equivalent to these prerequisite units/subjects.
+9. Students entering a Federation University course on the basis of an articulation agreement may be required to complete prerequisite units/subjects where their enrolment in the previous course has not included content equivalent to these prerequisite units/subjects.

 6. Register of Credit Agreements and Credit Granted